wolffles/DataWorkz/README.md

 ### Setting up the repo locally on Mac
 1. Clone it: In the directory you want to put the repo `git clone https://github.com/wolffles/DataWorkz.git`
-2. cd into the project
+2. Cd into the project
-3. install dependencies
+3. Install dependencies

     `bundle install`
+4. You should be able to start the DB at this point.

+    `postgres -D /usr/local/var/postgres`

+  * Press cmd+c to stop the database. and exit.
-4. create the DB, migrate, and seed it
+5. In another terminal tab, create the DB, migrate, and seed it
+  * be sure that you're in the right directory.

     `rake db:create`

     `rake db:migrate`

     `rake db:seed`
-5. You should be able to start the DB at this point.

-    `postgres -D /usr/local/var/postgres`

-    press cmd+c to stop the database. and exit.
-6. in another terminal tab start the rails server.
+6. Start the rails server.

     `rails s`